grzegorznowak/cardano-node-role/README.md

 We can keep track of ADA addresses at our disposal.

 **NOTE: This role doesn't (yet) integrate any sort of wallet software.
 What we do is creating needed files to send and receive payments using cli commands.
-"Wallet" in this context mean a named path that holds files belonging together**
+"Wallet" in this context means a named path that holds files belonging together**

 The current approach is to only create wallets that do not exist, as well as report